The Science Behind Comfort Food

 Trauma and post-traumatic stress disorder are correlated with addiction as well.
 Binge eating on comfort food can therefore indicate other issues that are physical, psychological, and indicative of depression and past trauma.

 Considering Diet in Addiction Treatment

-About 23 million adults in the United States, or 10 percent of the population, can be considered to be in recovery, a survey found.
+About 23 million adults in the United States, or 10% of the population, can be considered to be in recovery, a survey found.
 While many components go into a comprehensive addiction treatment program, nutrition is an important part of overall wellbeing, and this contributes to sustained recovery.
 Hence, nutritious foods are advantageous during addiction recovery.

 During recovery, it’s important to reduce caffeine intake, stop smoking, and get plenty of physical activity and rest, according to the U.S. National Library of Medicine.
-Poor eating habits are common with substance abuse, so the association alone can increase the chances of relapse.
+Poor eating habits are common with substance misuse, so the association alone can increase the chances of relapse.
 Experts suggest people:

-Sufficient fluid intake (during and between meals) is essential to avoid dehydration, which is common during substance abuse recovery.
+Sufficient fluid intake (during and between meals) is essential to avoid dehydration, which is common during substance use recovery.
 Even though one’s appetite may not be up to par at first, it is typically restored naturally as an individual progresses in recovery.

 While comfort foods can make people feel good temporarily, and often conjure up warm memories, those in recovery are best served by maintaining a healthy, balanced diet.
 Of course, everyone can indulge in a comfort food item from time to time, such as mashed potatoes and gravy or cake and ice cream, but overall, aim for these instances to be the exception rather than the rule.

 At Desert Hope Treatment Center, we understand how a nutrient-rich diet can support addiction recovery.
 Our chef-prepared meals are thoughtfully made to nurture and replenish the mind and body.
 Call to learn more about the amenities at Desert Hope.